Southeast Asia is generally open to US citizens, with different degrees of visa-free access throughout the region.

 Fortunately for U.S. travelers, Myanmar offers an “e-Visa” - just log onto their official site (evisa.moip.gov.mm) to apply.
 The e-Visa costs $50 (payable via credit card); you'll also need to upload a recent color ID image along with your passport and ticket details.
 Without an e-Visa, US passport holders must obtain pre-approval for a visa from the nearest Myanmar embassy or mission.
 Find out more at the Embassy of Myanmar's official site.

-For more information, read this article: Myanmar Visa - Entry Requirements and How to Get Your Visa for Myanmar.
+For more information, read this article: Myanmar Visa - Entry Requirements and How to Get Your Visa to Myanmar.
 More general information also available here: Myanmar Travel Information

 06 of 09